• What Is A Prepayment

 How Prepayments Work

-If your sales invoice is worth say £100, an invoice finance company may agree a prepayment percentage of say 85%, you will then receive £85 when you raise the invoice.
+If your sales invoice is worth say £100, an invoice finance company may agree on a prepayment percentage of say 85%, you will then receive £85 when you raise the invoice.
 The remaining £15 is paid to you when it is paid, less the charges for using the service.
-That way you don't have to wait for customers to pay, before you can use the money.
+That way you don't have to wait for customers to pay before you can use the money.

 There are a myriad of types of invoice factoring and types of invoice discounting that involve prepayments, and advance rates will vary.